kumlali/handyjenkins/README.md

 * Creating scripts that simplify continues delivery
 * Creating a structure that allows using pipeline templates

 `handyjenkins` comes with a script that simplifies continues delivery.
-Some of the functionalties are;
+Some of the functionalities are;
-* ssh: executing commands on remote machines with key based authentication
+* ssh: executing commands on remote hosts with key based authentication
-* scp: copying files to remote machines with key based authentication
+* scp: copying files to remote hosts with key based authentication
 * executing Docker commands on the host which Jenkins container runs
-* creating Docker swarm services on given Docker master machine
+* creating Docker swarm services on given Docker master host
 * removing old builds from Jenkins
 * deleting old artifacts from local Maven repository
 * removing old Maven artifacts and old Docker images from Artifactory